 Has Uber Comfort rolled out in your city?
 Let us know in the comments or via email how it has affected you and your earnings.
+Here is the full list of approved Uber Comfort vehicles.
+Not sure if you’re eligible?
+Here’s how to get access to Uber Comfort trip requests.

 Uber Comfort sounds pretty good, doesn’t it?
 Well, it was a bit of a shock for drivers in the Phoenix area when it was recently beta tested without their knowledge or consent.
 I spoke with a driver in Phoenix about his experience and while it was a shocker to begin with, he does see the overall upside of Uber Comfort.
 Unfortunately, the beta test roll-out just wasn’t quite handled very well.